 So far more than 20 new or improved inclusive playspaces have been delivered across NSW from the previous rounds of grant funding with more playspaces to come.

 The 2020-21 Everyone Can Play grant round closed at 12pm, 3 November 2020.

 This third round has a total of up to $4 million in funding available to all councils in NSW, with an additional $3 million earmarked for eligible applications from bushfire and drought affected LGAs that can demonstrate benefits to affected communities.

-All applicants will be notified of the grant outcomes in January 2021
+All applicants will be notified of the grant outcomes in early 2021

 Find out more about the 2020-21 Everyone Can Play grant.

 Everyone Can Play is more than just a grant program.
 The Guideline and principles are a new way of thinking, showing how small changes can mean big results and create a legacy of inclusive play.
 In our webinar series, you can:

 If you are interested in these webinars, you can watch the following recordings: